A.N.S.W.E.R.: Break with UFPJ

 Although the language of the UFPJ Steering Committee statement makes the break appear definitive, they have published similar statements (rejecting future work with ANSWER) in the past, only to later agree to united demonstrations.
-A May 2005 decision to the same effect — announcing a September 24 demonstration separate from the one initiated by ANSWER — was reversed when UFPJ agreed to a united antiwar demonstration.
+A May 2005 decision to the same effect—announcing a September 24 demonstration separate from the one initiated by ANSWER—was reversed when UFPJ agreed to a united antiwar demonstration.
 Previous united demonstrations between the two groups took place on October 25, 2003, and March 20, 2004.

 Anti-Zionism and allegations of antisemitism

-The Anti-Defamation League has criticized ANSWER for its support of Hezbollah and Hamas and of terrorist attacks on Israelis by those and other groups, as well as its anti-Zionist stance.
+The Anti-Defamation League has criticized ANSWER for its support of Hezbollah and Hamas and of attacks on Israelis by those and other groups, as well as its anti-Zionist stance.
 It also characterized ANSWER as fostering an anti-Semitic environment at some of its rallies, citing examples of signs held by attendees promoting anti-Semitic conspiracy theories and demonizing Israel.
 The Stephen Roth Institute has said "Anti-Israel and antisemitic content has marked some ANSWER events."

 The May–June 2003 issue of Tikkun, a progressive magazine of Jewish interests, contained a special section entitled Authoritarianism and Anti-Semitism in the Anti-War Movement?
 According to Tikkun, "many Jews report that they were encountering what they perceived to be anti-Semitism at anti-war demonstrations organized by International A.N.S.W.E.R."
-Tikkun described the perceptions of anti-Semitism as based on Israel being singled out for criticism and ANSWER's failure to "acknowledge or support the right of the Jewish people to national self-determination."
+Tikkun described the perceptions of anti-Semitism as based on Israel being singled out for criticism and A.N.S.W.E.R.'s refusal to "acknowledge or support the right of the Jewish people to national self-determination."

-Notably, neither the ADFL, the Stephen Roth Institute, nor Tikkin identified any "antisemitic" messages coming from ANSWER spokespeople, slogans, or official outlets, and only refer to some signs and banners that were carried by people who attended protests that they organized.

-According to ANSWER: "We strongly abhor all forms of racism and bigotry, including anti-Semitism.
-At the same time, we don't believe that criticism of Israeli government policies should be labeled as anti-Semitism any more than criticism of U.S. government policy should be labeled as anti-American."
+According to A.N.S.W.E.R.: "There are those within the Jewish political establishment who charge anti-Semitism against any who dare condemn these terrible acts, or who condemn Israel fundamentally.
+But being opposed to Zionism is not the same as being anti-Semitic."

-ANSWER has and continues to work with Jewish Voice for Peace and other progressive Jewish groups opposed to or critical of Israel.
+ANSWER works with Jewish Voice for Peace and other Jewish groups opposed to Israel.